OUXT-Polaris/HP/content/ja/authors/FumiyaMatsuzaki/_index.md

 #-

 education:
+  -courses:
     - course: 修士（工学）
       institution: The University of Kitakyushu
       year: 2024
     - course: 学士（工学）
       institution: The University of Kitakyushu
       year: 2022

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons